kudobuilder/operators/repository/kafka/docs/latest/limitations.md

-Below is the list of parameters that can only be configured during bootstrap.
+Below is the list of parameters that can only be configured during bootstrap time.

 **DISK_SIZE**, **STORAGE_CLASS ** and **PERSISTENT_STORAGE**